amrakshay/trust3-snowflake-cortex-streamlit-integration/README.md

 ### Step 5: Configure the Streamlit Application

-1. Copy the contents from `streamlit.py` and paste it into your new Streamlit App.
+1. Copy the contents from `streamlit.py` from the github repository and paste it into your new Streamlit App.

 2. Replace the placeholders in the code with your actual values: